chase1635321/westworld-rescore-competition/README.md

 ## Priority
 - Map out song arrangement
 - Percussion demos at 100, 120, and 130
+- Remake other parts of score and patches, use in rescore
-- Work on screaming riser (VST to do this)
+- Work on screaming riser/drone (VST to do this)

 ---
 ## Sound Design